mgriebling/SwiftMath/README.md

 - Set appropriate `preferredMaxLayoutWidth` based on your layout needs

 **DON'T:**
-- Expect natural breaking in expressions with many fractions
-- Expect natural breaking in expressions with many radicals
+- Expect natural breaking in expressions with large operators (∑, ∫, etc. - not yet optimized)
-- Expect natural breaking in expressions with large operators
+- Expect natural breaking in expressions with \left...\right delimiters (not yet optimized)
 - Use extremely narrow widths (less than ~80pt) which may cause poor breaks

 #### Examples